hiba255/CICIDS_Anomaly_Detection/README.md

 This project is a machine learning-based network intrusion detection system built around the CICIDS2017 dataset.
-It combines a trained XGBoost model, a FastAPI backend, a Streamlit dashboard, and real-time detection logic to classify network traffic and highlight suspicious behavior.
+It combines a trained XGBoost model, a FastAPI backend, a Streamlit dashboard, and real-time detection logic to classify network traffic and highlight suspicious activity.

 ## Project Overview